 Psychologists theorize that the technique works due to the human’s tendency to feel indebted to someone after they’ve had some level of interaction with that person.

 Many of the loyalty cards you get in coffee chains have one or two items pre-stamped.
 The reason they do this is that psychologically, the existing stamps give customers a sense of being closer to the goal, which motivates them to complete the card.

 You can apply the same principle to your retargeting campaign.
 Tailor your messages to emphasize how close the consumer is to completing their task (e.g. Screwfix encourages abandoners to complete their orders by reminding them that they’re ‘almost there’).
-The personalize message can be accomplished in several ways with one of the most popular being dynamic display ads.
+The personalized message can be accomplished in several ways with one of the most popular being dynamic display ads.

 Make sure your remarketing emails and retargeting ads take abandoners directly back to the last page they were on, rather than to your homepage.
-It’s not only annoying, but removes the impetus for goal completion.
+It’s not only annoying but removes the impetus for goal completion.